iGEM-Vilnius/Bioinformatics/Fusion_PyMOL/README.md

 5. The color that is used to color active sites
 6. The color for linker

+## Functions
+This repository contains functions that are used for fusion protein structure manipulation.
+This library provides possibility to **color** fusion protein system with a customizable palette of colors, make a **structural alignment** with homolog (template) structures, and **calculate distance** between active sites of the fused proteins.

+### parse_parameters.py
+A module that contains a function to parse attributes that are required for other modules.

-## color_fusion.py
+### color_fusion.py
-A script that colors fusion protein system: the whole construct, the linker, and the active sites of each of the fused proteins.
+A module that contains fucntions to color fusion protein system: the whole construct, the linker, and the active sites of each of the fused proteins.

+### calculate_distance.py
+A module that contains a function to calculate distance between active sites (that were provided in parameters file as the first ones) and visualise them in the PyMOL.

-### Usage
+### center_of_mass.py

-The coloring is done using:
-`pymol color_fusion.py -- [parameter_file]`

-Example run:
-`pymol color_fusion.py -- param.txt`
+A module that is required for `calculate_distance.py` module to pick points that would represent the active sites for distance calculation.
+This script was obtained from [PyMOL Wiki](https://pymolwiki.org/index.php/Center_of_mass).